arkhn/fhir-pipe/GET_STARTED.md

 pip install -e .
 ```

- Make sure you already have the docker containers with mimic and fhirbase running.
+ Make sure you already have the docker containers with mimic and mongo running.

 Copy `config_local.yml` (from the `fhirpipe` directory) into `config.yml` and put there your credentials.
 (Don't forget to change the postgres ports if needed).